Wong Fei-hung: Legacy

 In 1996, the Wong Fei-hung Lion Dance Martial Arts Museum was built in his hometown in Foshan.

 A Wong Fei-hung Memorial Hall was built in 2000 and was officially opened in January 2001 in his honour in Foshan, Chancheng District.
+The exhibits cover his entire life, including his martial arts and medical careers.
+The hall contains a reconstruction of Po Chi Lam.

 Alleged photos

 The first alleged photo was said to have been provided by his fourth spouse Mok Kwai-lan to Leung Ting of the Real Kung Fu (真功夫) magazine in 1976.
-Decades later, it was first exhibited at the Wong Fei-hung Memorial Hall in 2000 and was controversially seen and even promoted by martial artists as a photo of Wong Fei-hong.
+Decades later, it was first exhibited at the Wong Fei-hung Memorial Hall in 2000 and was controversially seen and even promoted by martial artists as a photo of Wong Fei-hung.
 This was dismissed in 2009 by New Martial Heros article that the man in the photo was of that of his fourth son, Wong Hon-hei.

-In 2005, another alleged photo of Wong Fei-hung once in procession by one of his students Kwong Kei-tim (鄺祺添) was discovered by the museum staff in Hong Kong.
+In 2005, another alleged photo of Wong Fei-hung once taken by one of his students Kwong Kei-tim (鄺祺添) was discovered by the museum staff in Hong Kong.
 The man in the photo bears a close resemblance to his son, whose photo was the first to be often mistaken for his own father's back then.
-According to his fourth spouse Mok, who once said that her husband was quite superstitious, who believed that taking self photos would shorten one's lifespan, so Wong had a picture of himself taken by his student Kwong, the only one in his lifetime.
+His fourth spouse Mok Kwai-lan once stated that her husband was quite superstitious and believed that having photos taken of oneself would shorten one's lifespan, so Wong only had one picture of himself taken in his lifetime, namely the one taken by his student Kwong.

 In popular culture

 Film and television

 Over 100 films and television series featuring Wong have been produced since 1949, mostly in Hong Kong.
 The Hong Kong actor Kwan Tak-hing starred as Wong in over 70 films between the 1940s and 1980s and earned himself the nickname "Master Wong".
-Other prominent actors who portrayed Wong on screen include Jet Li in the Once Upon a Time in China film series, and Vincent Zhao in the television series Wong Fei Hung Series.
+Other prominent actors who portrayed Wong on screen include Jet Li in the Once Upon a Time in China film series and Vincent Zhao in the television series Wong Fei Hung Series.